fabiangunzinger/online-experiments/_todo.md

 - [ ] bojinov2023design section 5 for cool approach to experiment simulation that I might want to add to rosalie.

 ## Done

+- [x] Clean up stats of online experiments note
+- [x] Find content from old stats_foundation chapter (or copy from github archive), create again, add indpendence vs uncorrelated, continue with derivation (talk about why we need assumption that Y_i fixed – if correlated with D_i, then e of estimator not zero)
+- [x] Add bday derivation notes to Neyman chapter (use Imbens and Rubin book notes as starting point and move neyman and bday derivation there so I still have neyman chapter`)
+- [x] Neyman unbiasedness and variance derivation for CRE
+	- [x] Imbens and Rubin proof (Appendix 6.A)
+	- [x] ding2023first proof (Chapter 4)
 - [x] Write appendix files to summarise relevant content from each of the following (get info from as many sources as I need in order to have all I need for stats of experiments):
   - [x] athey2017econometrics
   - [x] imbens2015causal